-According to the Office Manager, no non-routine journal entries were posted to the general ledger during the fiscal year.
-No non-routine journal entries were noted during the agreed-upon procedures.
+According to the Association's Bookkeeper, the only non-routine journal entries posted to the general ledger during the fiscal year were 1) to reclassify the loan payments into separate principal and interest amounts; and 2) to record the annual depreciation expense for capital assets.
+The journal entries and supporting documentation appear reasonable.
+No other non-routine journal entries were noted during the agreed-upon procedures.